-Our fiscal 2018 results include the impact of the Tax Cuts and Jobs Act (the "Act") enacted on December 22, 2017, which resulted in a benefit to the Company's provision for income taxes of \$20.1 million (\$1.01 per diluted share) from the remeasurement of deferred tax balances and the one-time transition tax.
-Our fiscal 2018 results also include a \$7.2 million pre-tax one-time cash bonus to our employees so that they may share in the benefits received from the recent U.S. tax reform.
-Such bonus expense, net of tax, reduced the Company's diluted earnings per share by \$0.25 in fiscal 2018.

-On March 27, 2018, we repurchased 1.105 million shares of Class B Common Stock and 0.073 million shares of Common Stock for a combined \$146.0 million in a private transaction with the Croatti family at a per share price of \$124.00 which benefited the Company's diluted earnings per share by \$0.20 in fiscal 2018.

-- Our fiscal 2017 results included an impairment charge of capitalized costs as part of our ongoing CRM systems project totaling \$55.8 million before tax.
+- (2) Our fiscal 2018 results include the impact of the Tax Cuts and Jobs Act enacted on December 22, 2017, which resulted in a benefit to the Company's provision for income taxes of \$20.1 million (\$1.01 per diluted share) from the remeasurement of deferred tax balances and the one-time transition tax.
+Our fiscal 2018 results also included a \$7.2 million pre-tax one-time cash bonus to our employees to share with them the benefits received from recent U.S. tax reform.
+Such bonus expense, net of tax, reduced the Company's diluted earnings per share by \$0.25 in fiscal 2018. - On March 27, 2018, we repurchased 1.105 million shares of Class B Common Stock and 0.073 million shares of Common Stock for a combined \$146.0 million in a private transaction with the Croatti family at a per share price of \$124.00, which benefited the Company's diluted income per share by \$0.20 in fiscal 2018. - (3) Our fiscal 2017 results included an impairment charge of capitalized costs as part of our ongoing CRM systems project totaling \$55.8 million before tax.
 This loss, net of tax reduced the Company's diluted earnings per share by \$1.68 in fiscal 2017.
-Our fiscal 2017 results also include a \$5.4 million pre-tax compensation expense as a result of the accelerated vesting of certain shares of restricted stock upon the death of the Company's former Chief Executive Officer, Ronald Croatti during the third quarter of fiscal 2017.
-This expense, net of tax, reduced the Company's diluted earnings per share by \$0.16. - (3) In the fourth fiscal quarter of 2016, operating results benefited from a settlement of environmental litigation that resulted in the Company recording a \$15.9 million pre-tax gain.
+Our fiscal 2017 results also include a \$5.4 million pre-tax compensation expense as a result of the accelerated vesting of certain shares of restricted stock upon the death of the Company's former Chief Executive Officer, Ronald Croatti, during the third quarter of fiscal 2017.
+This expense, net of tax, reduced the Company's diluted earnings per share by \$0.16. - (4) In the fourth fiscal quarter of 2016, operating results benefited from a settlement of environmental litigation that resulted in the Company recording a \$15.9 million pre-tax gain.
 This gain, net of tax, increased the Company's diluted earnings per share by \$0.48.

 The Company's fiscal year ends on the last Saturday in August.
-For financial reporting purposes, all fiscal years presented consisted of 52 weeks.
+For financial reporting purposes, fiscal 2019 consists of 53 weeks and fiscal 2018, 2017, 2016 and 2015 consisted of 52 weeks each.